 geolocation The geolocation code (same as MOD PR03) ingests a L1A granule and generates geolocation quantities (latitude, longitude, etc.) for the 5-minute granule.

 GSFC Goddard Space Flight Center

 HDF Hierarchical Data Format.
-The format was developed and is maintained by the National Center for Supercomputing Applications (NCSA) at the that will implement
+The format was developed and is maintained by the of Illinois at Urbana-Champaign that will implement